kidnixt/principles_of_model_checking/0. PRISM/0.2 Property Specification/Path Properties.md

 P=?
 [F=10 y=6]
 ```

-both of which give the probability of
+both of which give the probability of `y`being 6 at time instant 10.